fdonze/glusterfs-gce/README.md

 ```

 Clone the `https://github.com/gluster/gluster-kubernetes` repository.
 The heketi installation script `gk-deploy` is under the `gluster-kubernetes/deploy` directory.
-Use the `install_heketi.sh` helper script to install heketi REST endpoint in the current namespace.
+Use the `install_heketi.sh` helper script to install heketi REST endpoint in the current namespace of your GKE cluster.

 ```
 $ ./install_heketi.sh PATH_TO_TOPOLOGY_JSON DIRECTORY_HEKETI_GK_DEPLOY_SCRIPT -s YOUR_GOOGLE_GLUSTERFS_INSTANCE_SSH_KEY -v --ssh-user YOUR_GOOGLE_USERNAME